 Garden Hoses Can Burn Children With Scalding Hot Water

 Las Vegas emergency workers want to warn everyone about the dangers of hot water burns in children this summer.
-While there have been several reports of children having been scalded by burning water from garden hoses over the years, the Las Vegas Fire and Rescue Department has recently issued a warning about the danger in an effort to reduce the number of incidents that will occur this summer.
+With several reports on how garden hoses can burn children with scalding hot water, the Las Vegas Fire and Rescue Department issued a warning about the danger in an effort to reduce the number of incidents that will occur each summer.

 The LVFD wants you to know that a garden hose left sitting in the sun during the summer can end up holding scalding hot water.
 For example, research shows that the water inside a garden hose can get as hot as 140 degrees when left out in the sun, which can lead to burns in living things including animals and children.